 Lastly, Richard Cutcher continues to produce the Airmic Talks podcast, a fortnightly series on timely and topical themes available on all podcast platforms

 Watch this space for more news on how Airmic will be working in the immediate months to bring more valued content to members online.
-The Cass Risk Leadership Programme master classes will be face to face and for which new dates in September and October have now been agreed.
+The City Risk Leadership Programme master classes will be face to face and for which new dates in September and October have now been agreed.